savioespee/EmployeeRecords/README.md

-# Angular with Node and Mysql - kickstart
+# Angular with Node and Mysql - EmployeeRecords
   A demo app to demonstrate 3 tier application architecture with Angular (client side), Node.js (server side) and Mysql (database).

 ## Prerequisite Installation: